Understand IR35 and win the competition for contractors

 IR35 is a piece of tax legislation introduced in 2000 to ensure that contractors operate as true limited companies providing a service and pay a fair level of National Insurance and tax.
 This was aimed at targeting contractors who were termed ‘disguised employees’, and were for all intents and purposes functioning as full-time employees without paying the associated taxes.
 Those ‘disguised employees’ were deemed to operate inside IR35, and those who truly worked independently through their own limited companies or umbrella companies were deemed outside of IR35.

-How will this affect engaging IT contractors?
+How does this affect engaging IT contractors?

 There are many approaches to this.
 Businesses could choose to take a risk-averse approach and either break all current contractor engagements and only use permanent employees, or deem all contractors to fall within IR35.
 Although these may seem like safe choices to avoid scrutiny and fines from HMRC, getting rid of all contractor engagements could seriously set your projects and business back.
-Similarly, although less likely, determining the statuses of contractors incorrectly within IR35 could still incur fines if HMRC deems your contractor to be outside of IR35 – it would also mean that you’d paid the additional costs of a full-time employee when you could have only been paying for the contracted time.
+Similarly, although less likely, determining the statuses of contractors incorrectly within IR35 can still incur fines if HMRC deems your contractor to be outside of IR35 – it would also mean that you’d paid the additional costs of a full-time employee when you could have only been paying for their contracted time.

 Doing your due diligence to ensure your contractor is rightfully operating outside of IR35 will mean you get the full services and cost-saving benefits of your contractor without fear of fines from HMRC.